elianalopezv/blog-adventure/content/blog/make-gatsby-blog/index.md

 I set up the boring part of this blog using the [gatsby-starter-blog][gatsby-starter-blog] and now I can spend my time exploring fun and wonderful things to give it some life ✨

-Also, you could develop a great portfolio and your own ecommerce.
+Also, you could develop a great portfolio and your own e-commerce.
 I know you were thinking about doing it too!
 No more waiting ❌😴

 💡 Pro tip: While you get a hosting for your website you can deploy it to [netlify][netlify].
 It’s super easy if you have a repo on Bitbucket, GitLab, or GitHub.
 Just create an account and netlify will guide you.
 After that, you’ll have a real link to your website.
 It will be automatically deployed as you push your changes. 🤵🥂
 Elegant.